Ciadish

 Emily Goss

-I've written for as long as I can remember, first published on the letters' page of Barbie magazine aged 8 (I was no Barbie fan - it was my sister's magazine - but I wanted to be published, and win the cash prize of about £1, so I wrote a poem about how much I loved Barbie, as I'd noticed that's what they seemed to publish).
+I've written for as long as I can remember, and was first published on the letters' page of Barbie magazine aged 8 (I didn't have a Barbie - it was my sister's magazine - but I wanted to be published, and win the cash prize of £1ish, so I wrote a poem about how much I loved Barbie, as I'd noticed that's what they seemed to publish).

 I secured my first publishing deal, which was the start of a long and happy (if not particularly lucrative) writing career.
 I wrote 2-4 books per year for a decade or so, translated into 11+ languages, but my health declined sharply after serious illness and I was diagnosed with Ehlers Danlos Sydrome (I was born with it but it took medics 30 years to notice, and only then after I suggested it may be the issue).

 I had several low years as I came to terms with being largely housebound, and giving up an active media and publishing career.
-However, I wrote my way through it, starting with poetry, and worked my way up to a novel, which took me 7 years to research and write.
+However, I wrote my way through it, starting with poetry, and worked my way up to a novel, which took me over seven years to research and write.
 It tells the story of May, Jenny and Jane Morris - William Morris's daughters and wife, but all skilled artists and impressive women independent of William - contrasting their lives against that of a fictional working class heroine, Lily, who wants to be an artist but never realised it was a possibility, until she is introduced to the Arts and Crafts movement through a gentleman who finds her alluring.
 I'm currently seeking representation/a publisher.
-It feels like the best thing I've written but it's taken a lot of effort and a fair bit of pain.
-Historical fiction is a whole new level of challenge but so satisfying to write.
+My most recently published book is Write Now!
+Get Your Book Out of Your Head and Onto the Page(link is external)

-In addition to writing, I love gardening (see GrowEatGift.com), creating online and offline STEAM events (see ForestOfThoughts.co.uk) and foraging.
-I'm fascinated by slime mould and fungi, and the way they grow and communicate, and am currently writing a presentation for my day-job as Co-op Member Pioneer (alerting community groups to funds and providing community support), about what community groups can learn from fungi and slime mould.
+In addition to writing, I love gardening (see GrowEatGift.com(link is external)), creating online and offline STEAM events (ForestOfThoughts.co.uk(link is external)), and nature (Go Wild!
+Over 250 ways to Connect With Nature(link is external)).
+I'm fascinated by slime mould and fungi, and the way they grow and communicate, and am working on an evolving piece of writing which may eventually become a book, about what community groups can learn from fungi and slime mould.

 My stories